fricas/fricas/src/doc/sphinx/source/install.rst

     ../fricas-1.3.9/configure --with-lisp=/path/to/hsbcl --enable-gmp

-FriCAS build in this way will contain Hunchentoot_ and can be used by jFriCAS_.
+FriCAS built in this way will contain Hunchentoot_ and can be used by jFriCAS_.